tahadashti-gd/tahadashti-gd/README.md

   - A **block-based game engine project** that simplifies game creation for beginners

 ## 🚀 Current Goals
-- Launch a professional **game development studio** post-graduation
-- Master **team and project management** to lead a successful game studio
-- Achieve fluency in **English** to broaden my opportunities in the tech world
+- Surviving in the current situation

 ## 🎯 Interests
 - Learning new **programming languages** and technologies